-Students with disabilities are responsible for making sure that the Thomas University Office of Disability Support Services is made aware of his/her disability requiring accommodation in his/her educational process.
+Students with disabilities are responsible for making sure that the Thomas University Office of Disability Services is made aware of their disability requiring accommodation in their educational process.
 Any student requiring assistance beyond the regular classroom needs is urged to speak with the instructor about the nature of the disability at the beginning of the term.
 Not all disabilities are obvious and may require documentation, as is the case with learning disabilities.
-Students with disabilities should contact Pauline Patrick, Director of Disability Support Services, in Smith-Bonvillian Hall for classroom accommodations.
-Students are responsible for requesting accommodations in a timely manner so that instructors, professors, and coordinators may plan for those accommodations, for more details see Academic Accommodations for Students with Disabilities on page 33.
+Students with disabilities should contact Katrina Steele, Director of Disability Services, in Smith-Bonvillian Hall for classroom accommodations.
+Students are responsible for requesting accommodations in a timely manner so that faculty and coordinators may plan for those accommodations.
+For more details see Academic Accommodations for Students with Disabilities on page 33.